 Social Engineering

 Social engineering is the use of psychological manipulation rather than technical hacking to convince people to give up access, information, or money.
+Unlike malware or phishing, social engineering attacks often involve direct human interaction, making them harder to detect with software alone.

 Example: Someone calls claiming to be from tech support or a government agency and pressures you to act quickly, using fear or authority to convince you to share a verification code, password, or payment details.